 First of all, a salon suites franchise is a great idea...for the franchisor.
 But for the operator?
 Absolutely not.
 Here's why: Franchise providers make their money three ways, and none of them align with your interests as a franchisee:

-Other problems - Control: In addition to all this, the franchise will commonly control how and where you operate your business, including designation of their approved suppliers (who are often the franchisor or are receiving a commission from the supplier, see above), size, territory/location, dimensions, decor, color, design, software, furnishings, fixtures, etc. This is a bit problematic since many franchises are stuck on a design that they have had for years, and their suites are already dated the day they open.
+Other problems - Control: In addition to all this, the franchise will commonly control how and where you operate your business, including designation of their approved suppliers (who are often the franchisor or are receiving a commission from the supplier, see above), size, territory/location, dimensions, decor, color, design, software, furnishings, fixtures, etc. This is a bit problematic since many franchises are stuck on old, outdated designs that they have been using for years, so the facility is dated the day they open.
 Additionally, franchise providers typically have the right to access your financial books online at any time(!) to assure that the franchise operator is paying all fees based on actual revenue.
 Most independent entrepreneurs don't appreciate anyone snooping into their business, and prefer to rely on their own style and taste to reflect the local nature of their business.

 Competitive Disadvantage and Onerous Location Restrictions: The franchise grants an exclusive territory to the operator under the guise of competitive protection, but is that really an advantage?
 Just the opposite.
 In fact, it's a huge NEGATIVE since artificial territory boundaries restrict you from establishing your facility at any location that makes the most economic and operational sense!
 Additionally, protected territories only protect you from other like-licensed franchise operators, not from independents or operators of other franchises.
 The franchise operator paying perhaps $40,000 per year in royalties has a difficult time competing with the independent operator without that burden.

-A suites facility is not like a traditional franchise (i.e. Subway, 7-Eleven, Papa John's, etc.) which typically provides brand recognition, product supply chains with corporate leverage and economies of scale, product research and development, programmed Point of Sale terminals, inventory management software & hardware, and national advertising support.
-The reality is that on-going royalty fees are not necessary and provide little or no value to the operator.
+A suites facility is not like a traditional franchise (i.e. Subway, 7-Eleven, Papa John's, etc.) which typically provides brand recognition, product supply chains with corporate leverage and economies of scale, product research and development, programmed Point of Sale terminals, customer support, inventory management software & hardware, and national advertising support, NONE of these apply to salon suites franchises.
+The reality is that on-going royalty fees for salon suites are not necessary and provide little or no value to the operator.
 We will show you why, and how to eliminate them.

 Once a salon suites facility has been established and the tenant sub-leasing process initiated, a suites business is relatively low maintenance and easy to operate, requiring little or no additional support.
 If designed and operated properly, a salon suites facility typically requires comparatively few hours of hands-on management per week, and certainly doesn't require product supply chains, national marketing, and especially royalty fees (or any of the other myriad franchise fees).
 We think that money should stay in your pocket and go to your bottom line.
 (For a brief comparison of the benefits and drawbacks of a typical franchise versus salon suites, click here.)